-Having a DPD deficiency could make the side effects of certain chemotherapy drugs worse.
+Having a deficiency in the DPD enzyme could make the side effects of certain chemotherapy drugs worse.
+For some people, these side effects can be life threatening.
 This group of drugs are called fluoropyrimidines.
-Examples include fluorouracil and capecitabine.
+Examples include 5-fluorouracil (5FU), capecitabine and tegafur.

 What is DPD deficiency?